RanitManik/DSA-Bootcamp-Java-Docs/Writerside/topics/07-methods.md

 }
 ```

+## Return Statement

+In Java, the `return` statement is used to finish the execution of a method and return a value to the calling code.
+It
+is commonly used in methods that have a non-void return type.

 ### Returning Values

 Methods can return values, allowing for the efficient execution of code.
 The following example demonstrates a method